spiral/docs/component/data-grid.md

 $sorter = new Sorter('first_name', 'last_name');

-//will sort by first_name and last_name asc
+// will sort by first_name and last_name asc
 $ascSorter = $sorter->withDirection('asc');

-//will sort by first_name and last_name desc
+// will sort by first_name and last_name desc
 $descSorter = $sorter->withDirection('desc');
 ```